-Our protocol consists of N_M repeated trials or experiments that are carried out by the prover and the verifier.
-In the preceding discussion, we have assumed that these trials are independent and identically distributed (i.i.d.), so that the accuracy of our protocol can be shown using simple large-deviation bounds, such as Hoeffding's inequality.
-Here we sketch how this i.i.d. assumption can be relaxed.
-In this case, the accuracy of our protocol can be shown using large-deviation bounds based on martingales, such as Azuma's inequality [54].
+Our protocol consists of $N_M$ repeated trials or experiments that are carried out by the prover and the verifier.
+In the preceding discussion, we have assumed that these trials are independent and identically distributed (IID), so that the accuracy of our protocol can be shown using simple large-deviation bounds, such as Hoeffding's inequality.

+Here we sketch how this IID assumption can be relaxed to encompass situations where the trials are weakly correlated, for instance, due to slow drift of the experimental apparatus.
+In this case, the accuracy of our protocol can be shown using large-deviation bounds based on martingales, such as Azuma's inequality [82].
+This bears some resemblance to the use of martingales to certify the entropy produced by quantum random number generators based on violations of Bell's inequality [83-85].